lavinjj/angular2_getting_started/ReadMe.md

     tsc

-This will execute the Typescript compiler and use the default compile settings in the tsconfig.json file.
+This will execute the Typescript compiler and use the default compile settings in the tsconfig.json file to watch the files and recompile them as they change.

+To test teh app you can run the http-server in teh example directory using the following command:

+   http-server

+This will launch a web server on port 8080 that can be used to browse the example file using http://localhost:8080/index.html

 #Definition of Examples